ManuelRausch/StatConfR/README.md

-# statConfR: Models of Decision Confidence and Metacognition
+# statConfR: Models of Decision Confidence and Measures of Metacognition

 The statConfR package provides functions to fit static models of decision-making and confidence derived from signal detection theory for